pelloaspuru/pelloaspuru.github.io/index.md

 <br/>
 <dl>
 <dd> I am a PhD student in Economics at <a href="https://www.cemfi.es/" target="_blank">CEMFI</a>.
 I work on energy, environmental and political economy issues using tools from empirical industrial organization.
+I will be on the 2023/2024 academic job market.
 You can find my <strong><a href="resume/pello_resume.pdf" target="_blank">CV here</a></strong>.
 </dd>
 <!--  My main interests lie in the fields of industrial organization, energy/environmental economics and political economy. -->